Blog

 3) Cron-task for backup

-Now we need to create a cron task that will run backup script at the specified time, so run command:
+Now we need to create a cron task that will run backup script at the specified time.
+For that, run this command:

 nano /etc/cron.d/mysql-backup